ucsb-cs32/s21/_lab/lab07.md

 * `backtrace`
 * `watch`

-There are examples for these commands on the [[tools: gdb]({{ page.tools_gdb_url }} page.
+There are examples for these commands on the gdb entry on this (<https://ucsb-cs32.github.io>) page.
 Since you might not always know what you are looking for when debugging, experimentation is very important.

 ## Step 2: Debugging someone else's code